Why finding a mentor is more important now than ever

 Speeding up the learning curve

 Mentoring can speed up the learning curve.
-Bishop, RagingBull’s head of options trading, has an undergraduate degree in finance and a doctorate in economics.
+Bishop, RagingBull’s head of options trading, has an undergraduate degree in finance and a master’s degree in economics.
 He taught himself to become a good trader, and says it took 10 years.

 Bond, however, sped up the process by getting his own mentor: Bishop.
-Before starting his trading career, Bond taught physical education at an upstate New York high school.
-During his 10-year tenure, he coached varsity basketball and cross-country track.
+Before starting his trading career, Bond taught physical education at an upstate New York elementary school.
+During his 10-year tenure, he also coached varsity basketball and cross-country track.
 When he decided to get into trading, he contacted Bishop for help because he knew the power of a good coach.

 “Anyone who wants to go from point A to point B in anything that’s complicated and skill driven will benefit from a coach,” says Bond.
 “The coach should speed up the learning curve and help them avoid the pitfalls that they either experienced or know about, so you don’t make the same mistakes.”